iberan/Joomla-search-in-Edge/README.md

 # Joomla-search-in-Edge
-Joomla search in Edge browser only: accented characters are decoded and gives back empty result.
+Joomla search in Edge browser only: accented characters are encoded and gives back empty result.

 		á é í ó ő ú ű => Ăˇ Ă© Ă­ Ăł Ĺ‘ Ăş Ĺ±